e271828e/Flight.jl/docs/notes/design/framework_spec.md

-A valid list compiles to a plan: per leaf, a `Getter{P}` lens (the position tuple lifted to a type parameter — type-stable navigation of the fixed tree type), a destination offset, and a **converter baked now** (e.g. `RQuat` → the 4-scalar backing block; against a non-nominal activation's scratch, the `Float64 → Dual` zero-partial embedding — semantically exact for condition
-writes: "held at the operating point" *is* zero partials, §16.10) — a one-time boundary decision that leaves §14.5's nominal exact-match doctrine for table cells untouched.
+A valid list compiles to a plan: per leaf, a `Getter{P}` lens (the position tuple lifted to a type parameter — type-stable navigation of the fixed tree type), a destination offset, and a **converter baked now** (e.g. an authored `RQuat` value → the `SVector{4}` state leaf it initializes, through the type's ordinary `convert`/constructor methods; against a non-nominal activation's scratch, the `Float64 → Dual` zero-partial embedding — semantically exact for condition writes: "held at the operating point" *is* zero partials, §16.10) — a one-time boundary decision that leaves §14.5's nominal exact-match doctrine for table cells untouched.
+Converters run here and in `capture`'s gather (§16.10) — the write paths — never on state views (§9.1).
 Overlay partiality for `m`/`z` cells is baked the same way: the writer holds `merge(init_m_defaults, overlay)` with the base resolved at compile time (§16.1's fork).